w-biggs/birdnet-audition/README.md

 ## TODO

-- Use local install instead of API (which is an old model)
+- Use local BirdNET exclusively
+- Make the local command configurable
+- Need to click twice